Generalised Bayesian Inference for Discrete Intractable Likelihood: Methodology

 \section{Methodology}

 This section presents and analyses DFD-Bayes.
 First, we present a novel discrete formulation of the Fisher divergence in \Cref{sec:discfd}.
-DFD-Bayes is introduced in \Cref{sec:fdpos}, where posterior consistency and a Bernstein--von Mises result are established. \Cref{sec:calibration} presents a novel approach to calibration of generalised posteriors, which may be of independent interest.
+DFD-Bayes is introduced in \Cref{sec:fdpos}, where posterior consistency and asymptotic normality are established. \Cref{sec:calibration} presents a novel approach to calibration of generalised posteriors, which may be of independent interest.
 Limitations of DFD-Bayes are discussed in \Cref{sec:limitation}.